 20. Python is the fastest-growing programming language, with 70% of ML developers using it.

 For reference, this programming language is open source, and currently, over six million software engineers are using it.
 That includes those focused on machine learning (ML).
 Typically, this way, they have better access to ML libraries like PyTorch, NumPy, TensorFlow.
 Similarly, Python is good for backed systems automation, software industry statistics confirm.
+Although not the fastest-growing, Java ranks as the third largest programming language community, currently counting 9.4 million Java developers.

 21. JIRA is the most commonly used software project management tool, with a 39.03% share.